inum9/intervion/README.md

 }
 Contributing
 Fork the repository.
 Create a new branch (git checkout -b feature/your-feature).
 Commit your changes (git commit -am 'Add new feature').

-Push to the branch (git push origin feature/your-feature).
+Push to your branch (git push origin feature/your-feature).
 Create a Pull Request.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.
 Acknowledgements
-Google Gemini API for providing AI-driven interview feedback.

-Swagger UI for automatic API documentation.
+Google Gemini API for providing AI-based interview feedback. postman for automatically generating and displaying API documentation.

-This markdown will help you provide a solid description of your project, the technology stack used, and detailed API documentation for anyone who needs to understand how to interact with your backend service.
+This markdown file will give a comprehensive overview of your project, installation instructions, API documentation, and contribution guidelines.
+It will make it easier for others to understand, use, and contribute to your project.

-Ask ChatGPT